codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 * Generate a new android project in your IDE (minSDK 16) and call it `SimpleChat`.
   * Name the first activity `ChatActivity`.
-* Next, create an app in Parse and call it `SimpleChat`.
+* If you are using Parse.com, create an app in Parse and call it `SimpleChat`.
 Make note of the `Application ID` and `Client Key` values after you have done so.
 * Follow the the steps mentioned under the [[setup|Building-Data-driven-Apps-with-Parse#setup]] guide to create and setup your project.
   * Open the [Parse Quickstart Android Guide](https://www.parse.com/apps/quickstart#parse_data/mobile/android/native/existing) for updated instructions.
   * Add the following to your `app/build.gradle`: